johnmichaloski/MTConnectToolbox/Agents/FanucAgentx64/Readme.md

  - WIN64 for 64 bit configurations for later #pragma lib includes described below
  - _NO_CRT_STDIO_INLINE for problem (9) doesn't solve but should
 ##Include files
+In project properties, Projects->Compiler->Command line Add:

+	@IncludeDirs.txt
-In project properties, Projects->Compiler->Command line Add: @IncludeDirs.txt¶You will have to adapt the full path to the location of your ¶FIle IncludeDirs.txt:
+You will have to adapt the full path of the location of your files inside of IncludeDirs.txt:

 	-I"C:\Program Files\NIST\src\boost_1_61_0"
 	-I.